 - We will not accept advisory board compensation.
 An employee of NMU's Financial Aid Office (or employee who otherwise has responsibilities with respect to education loans or financial aid) who serves on an advisory board, commission, or group established by a lender or guarantor (or a group of lenders or guarantors) is prohibited from receiving anything of value from the lender, guarantor, or group, except for reimbursement for reasonable expenses incurred by the employee for serving on the board.

-- We are members of the National Association of Student Financial Aid Administrators (NASFAA) and follow their Code of Conduct and Statement of Ethical Principles.
+The NMU Financial Aid Office Staff are members of the National Association of Student Financial Aid Administrators (NASFAA) and follow their Code of Conduct and Statement of Ethical Principles.